Jaroslav Vožniak: Biography

 Jaroslav Vožniak trained as a reproduction lithographer between 1949 and 1951.
 He graduated in 1952 and the same year he began his studies at the Academy of Arts and Crafts in Prague under Prof. Karel Svolinský.
 In 1954 he moved to the Academy of Fine Arts to the studio of Prof. Vladimir Silovský.
 He graduated in 1959.
 From 1955 he was a member of the Šmidra group.
 He exhibited individually from 1964 (Museum Roztoky), in joint exhibitions Object (Prague, 1965), with the Šmidra group (Ostrov nad Ohří, 1965) and with the Umělecká beseda group in Prague (1966).
 During the transport of paintings to the Vožniak exhibition in Roztoky (1964), the wind took the largest painting entitled Icarus (1958-1959) and carried it into the river.
 The damaged painting was found after many years in the attic of a house, restored in 2019-2020 and exhibited in the Gallery of Modern Art in Roudnice nad Labem in 2021.

 From the early 1960s until 1965 he worked as a night watchman in the sculpture collection of the National Gallery in Zbraslav.
 After 1965 he collaborated with the architect Jindřich Santar, who worked in the exhibition industry (among others, he wrote the script for the Czechoslovak Pavilion at the Expo 58 in Brussels).

 In 1965 Vožniak exhibited also in Kraków, at the Salon de la Jeune Peinture and at the Lambert Gallery in Paris and at the Alternative attuali in L'Aquila.
 In the same year he won two gold medals for his contribution to the International Jewellery Exhibition Jablonec 65.

-In the second half of the 1960s, Vožniak collaborated with the state-owned Jablonec Jewellery Company and also participated in an installation at the Expo 67 in Montreal.
-At the turn of 1968-1969, he created a famous series of modern icons for this company, first exhibited at the Liberec Exhibition Market and later in Montreal (1969).
+In the second half of the 1960s, Vožniak collaborated with the state-owned Jablonec Jewellery Company and also participated in an installation at the Expo 67 in Montréal.
+At the turn of 1968–1969, he created a famous series of modern icons for this company, first exhibited at the Liberec Exhibition Market and later in Montréal (1969).
 In connection with the exhibitions, Vožniak visited Paris, Sweden, Leningrad several times and twice stayed in Canada.

-During the period of the normalization, Jaroslav Vožniak had problems with the communist regime, also because of his son, who was the drummer of the band The Plastic People of the Universe.
+During the period of the normalisation, Jaroslav Vožniak had problems with the communist regime, also because of his son, who was the drummer of the band The Plastic People of the Universe.
 At that time he designed diplomas and other printed materials, posters for the National Gallery and the Health Education Institute, and illustrated several books.
 Throughout his life he suffered from narcolepsy and was forced to take medication to concentrate on his work.
 Since 1980, he has been on disability pension due to his long-term adverse health condition.

 With his wife Marta (* 1934) he had a son Jaroslav (* 1954) and a daughter Marta (* 1958), who is also an artist.
 After 1989 Jaroslav Vožniak, unlike his friends Nepraš and Dlouhý, who were appointed professors at the Academy, was no longer active in public.
 In Zbraslav, however, a sort of "Vožniak school" was formed around him, which included his daughter, son-in-law and daughter-in-law.